 - L. Frank Baum House and All Things Oz Museum - Syracuse, NY - Double jackpot, you get to visit the home of the author and the museum All Things Oz, lauding the genius and imagination of L. Frank Baum.
 The Baum-Neal House memorializes the home where Baum met his wife Maud Gage and where he wrote the infamous series of Oz books.
 The museum, on the other hand, literally does talk about all things Oz from the writing of the books to the movie (with autographed pictures of Judy Garland and other cast members), set decorations, collectibles, and more!
 It's a ton of fun exploring this small museum's packed shelves, full of inspiring fantasy.

 - The Steinbeck House - Salinas, CA - Author of The Grapes of Wrath and Of Mice and Men, John Steinbeck was incredibly influential and significant to the world of American literature.
-The beautiful Victorian home officially became a part of Steinbeck history when his family moved there in 1900, though today it's used quite differently.
-The house has been preserved as the historic birthplace of the great author, and is also a popular destination for a luncheon.
-The Valley Guild, who own the home, also run a gourmet kitchen and restaurant in the historic landmark.
+The beautiful Victorian home officially became a part of Steinbeck's history when his family moved there in 1900, though today it's used quite differently.
+The house has been preserved as the historic birthplace of the great author and is also a popular destination for a luncheon.
+The Valley Guild, who owns the home, also runs a gourmet kitchen and restaurant in the historic landmark.
 Come by with your group and you can tour the personal possessions of the Steinbeck family, learn about the author, and then sit down for some tea and lemon bundt cake.